-As described below, zero calibration is recommended only when the application (or user) demands optimum accuracy of below 5% of the most sensitive or lowest range available on the analyzer.
+The analyzer is equipped with "Zero Offset" feature.
+However, as described below, zero calibration is recommended only when the application (or user) demands optimum accuracy of below 5% of the most sensitive or lowest range available on the analyzer.
+For example, if the user requires analysis of a sample gas below 0.5 PPM, zero calibration is highly recommended.

 Span calibration, in one of the forms described below, is necessary to adjust the analyzer sensitivity for accurate measurements of oxygen.
 As a rule of thumb, zero calibration should be carried out after span calibration.